European Launcher Development Organisation STV 4 Europa II

 The STV 4 mission launched aboard a European Launcher Development Organisation Europa II rocket.
 The Europa rocket was an early expendable launch system of the European Launcher Development Organisation (ELDO), which was the precursor to the European Space Agency (ESA).
 It was developed with the aim to delivering space access technology, and more specifically to facilitate the deployment of European-wide telecommunication and meteorological satellites into orbit.
 Detailed rocket specifications and performance data are available in the rocket details above.

-The Europa II launch could have been delayed by various weather conditions including lightning within 10 nautical miles, high winds (especially upper-level winds), thick cloud layers, precipitation, and poor visibility.
+The European Launcher Development Organisation Europa II STV 4 launch could have been delayed by various weather conditions including lightning within 10 nautical miles, high winds (especially upper-level winds), thick cloud layers, precipitation, and poor visibility.
 Weather must be favorable at the launch site, downrange landing zones, and abort landing sites.